alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 ````

-To build a .bfb image run
+To build a .bfb image run:

 ````
 ./bfb-build
 ````
 that will create an image in the */tmp/distro/version.pid* directory

-To install an image to DPU run
+To install an image on DPU run:

 ````
  echo "SW_RESET 1" > /dev/rshim0/misc